Welcome Back, TRAILBLAZERS!

 Important Back-to-School Dates

-- Campus Grand Reopening Celebration — Sunday, Aug.
-15 from 4 – 6 p.m. (all Trailblazer families!)
+- Welcome Back Celebration — Sunday, Aug.
+14 from 4 – 6 p.m. (all Trailblazer families!)
 Learn more.

 - Freshman Retreat — Tuesday, Aug.
-17 – Wednesday, Aug.
-18 at Jameson Camp
+16 – Wednesday, Aug.
+17 at Jameson Camp.
+Learn more.

 Viewing My Schedule

-A complete list of textbooks for the 2021-22 school year and their ISBN numbers is now available.
-Click here to access the 2021-22 textbook list.
+A complete list of textbooks for the 2022-23 school year and their ISBN numbers will be posted in late July.

 Families may purchase textbooks from any source they like, including the Awesome Trailblazer Parents!
 Facebook group, where parents will often sell texts to one another at a discounted price.
 We encourage families who shop on Amazon to use the Amazon Smile service and designate University High School as their charitable organization.